dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ## Creating a New Post

 I made a custom Artisan command to make a new post: `php artisan make:post <title> <tags>`.
-For this post, I ran `php artisan make:post "How I Built This Site" "tech php"`.
-This slugifys the title and creates a new file, `resources/posts/how-i-built-this-site.md`.
+For this post, I ran `php artisan make:post "Building a Static Site from Scratch" "tech php"`.
+This slugifys the title and creates a new file, `resources/posts/building-a-static-site-from-scratch.md`.

-After the new post has been imported to the DB, I can go to the URL `<host>/posts/how-i-built-this-site`.
+After the new post has been imported to the DB, I can go to the URL `<host>/posts/building-a-static-site-from-scratch`.
 This is what the route looks like:

 ```php
 Route::get('/posts/{post}', function ($slug) {